Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 8. Under each condition, enter your response text in the **Then Response** section.
 9. Optionally, specify channel-specific variations of the response by selecting the channel from the dropdown menu of **All Channels.**

-!!! note "Important Points"
+!!! note "Notes"

-    1. When a new app is created, it will only use the Fewshot model.
-However, if an old app or a bot converted to an app is imported, the model may be set to Ontology.
-To verify this, navigate to **Natural Language** > **NLU config** > **Knowledge Graph** > **KG type** and check for the Fewshot model.
-    2. Ensure to save and train the FAQ after each creation or edit.
-Without training, the changes will not be reflected in the RTM.
-The updates will only be visible in the end channel after publishing.
+    * New apps use the Fewshot model; imported apps may use the Ontology model.
+Check the model in **NLU Config** > **Knowledge Graph** > **KG Type**.

-    3. Enabling **Conditional Response** removes any existing extended responses.
+    * Enabling conditional responses removes extended responses.
+Disabling conditional response permanently deletes conditional response data.

-    4. Disabling the **Conditional Response** will permanently erase all data entered in the conditional responses, and this action is irreversible.
-    5. Ensure the context, environment, or content variables are created before implementing the **Conditional Response**.
-    6. **Conditional Responses** are included only when the Knowledge Graph is exported in JSON format.
-Conditional responses are not supported in the CSV format.
+    * Exporting the Knowledge Graph as JSON includes conditional responses; exporting as CSV does not.